Commandment 2: Know how to handle criticisms

-- “Who is criticising you?” : I realized that the people who were criticising me are the one who actually never get out of their comfort zone and were therefore locked in their own bubble, closed minded and potentially with a lack of confidence.
+“Who is criticizing you?” : I realized that the people who were criticizing me are the ones who actually never get out of their comfort zone and were therefore locked in their own bubble, closed-minded, and potentially with a lack of confidence.

 And potentially a little bit of envy/ jealousy.
 The envy of having the courage to do the same, jealousy of seeing you moving forward while they are stuck in the same place.

 Remember: it’s always easier to criticize than to act.

 Next time someone makes you doubt yourself just remember that, at least, you are trying and they can’t say the same about themselves.

 Remember that what is impossible for them doesn’t make it impossible for you.
 It’s all a question of mindset and of never giving up.